 Understanding what SEO does is not very difficult but knowing how it works could be.
 The “how” part is why you come across materials like the one you’re reading right now, consult SEO professionals, and carry out experiments on your own.

-Let’s put you into the position of a businessman who owns a website but doesn’t quite know how to optimize it for search engines.
+Just for fun, let’s put you in the position of a businessman who owns a website but doesn’t quite know how to optimize it for search engines.
 You type in some keywords related to your business on Google, you get a long list of search results, you scroll down and down and down… but your website is nowhere to be found!
-Disappointed, you start wondering what is it you’re not paying attention to that your competitors do?
+Disappointed, you start wondering what it is you’re not paying attention to that your competitors do.
 Where to begin the SEO process and how to start getting noticed by search engines?

 In short, you try to make sense of it all and begin your journey to learn the fundamentals of SEO.